 improve, albeit at a slow and steady rate.

 The American Institute of Architects projects a 5% increase in

-the back of higher construction of commercial facilities,
+back of higher construction of commercial facilities, particularly

 The residential housing sector is also showing signs of strong

-levels in more than four years as record-low mortgage rates,
+in more than four years as record-low mortgage rates, rising rents

-rising rents and reduced prices of properties are luring buyers.
+and reduced prices of properties are luring buyers.
+In Jan 2013,

-In Jan 2013, housing starts spiked 24% year over year to a
+housing starts spiked 24% year over year to a seasonally adjusted

-seasonally adjusted annual rate of 890,000.
-Building permits were
+annual rate of 890,000.
+Building permits were at a seasonally

 The steel industry will thus benefit from the strong momentum in